MicrosoftDocs/visualstudio-docs/docs/designers/disable-dpi-awareness.md

 ms.topic: how-to
 ms.custon: contperf-fy22q2
 ---
-# Disable DPI-awareness to address scaling issues with Windows Forms Designer in Visual Studio
+# Disable DPI-awareness to fix HDPI / scaling issues with Windows Forms Designer in Visual Studio

 In this article, you'll learn the limitations of Windows Forms Designer on HDPI monitors and [how to run Visual Studio as a DPI-unaware process](#resolve-hdpi-display-problems).